 In addition to the above holidays, each full time employee may have two personal days off with pay after having been employed for a full year.
 These may be taken after the completion of 1 year of service.
 The personal days may not be taken in a week in which a holiday is scheduled and should be pre-arranged with your supervisor.

-On July 4th, Thanksgiving and Christmas, part time employees will be paid holiday pay, in the following manner:
+On July 4th, Thanksgiving and Christmas, part time employees will be paid 4 hours of holiday pay.